gscano/buffer_handle/README.md

 The `Itoa` functor must conform to the [adapter](#itoa) contract and the function without the `max_digits` argument is equivalent to calling its counterpart as **static**.

 ### [Time](test.cpp#L1681)

+These functions handle the three classical time formats: epoch, 'HH:mm' and 'HH:mm:ss'.

 ```cpp
 //Defined in buffer_handle/time.hpp